-The amount shown in this column for each director represents the grant date fair value of the annual share units granted to non-employee directors in 2021 under our Deferred Compensation Plan, computed in accordance with FASB Accounting Standard Codification (ASC) Topic 718.
-The value of each share unit is equal to the value of our Common Stock on the grant date.
-See "- Non-Employee Director Compensation Program - Deferred Compensation Plan and Annual Grant of Share Units" above for more information about these grants.
-The aggregate number of vested and unvested stock awards outstanding as of March 11, 2022, for each director, is described under "Stock Ownership" above.
+The amount shown in this column for each director represents the grant date fair value of the restricted stock units granted to non-employee directors in 2022 under our Deferred Compensation Plan, computed in accordance with FASB Accounting Standard Codification (ASC) Topic 718.
+The value of restricted stock unit is equal to the value of our Common Stock on the grant date.
+See "Non-Employee Director Compensation Program - Deferred Compensation Plan and Annual Grant of Share Units" above for more information about these grants.
+The aggregate number of vested and unvested stock awards outstanding as of March 10, 2022, for each director, is described under "Stock Ownership Information."

-Mr. Jastrow retired as a member of our Board of Directors effective April 29, 2021.
-In recognition of his service on our Board, we made a contribution of \$25,000 to a charity that he designated.
-This contribution was not solicited by Mr. Jastrow, was not made under any agreement with him and is not included in the table.
+Ms. Lora did not stand for re-election at our 2022 Annual Meeting.
+In recognition of her service on our Board, we made a contribution of \$25,000 to a charity that she designated.
+This contribution was not solicited by Ms. Lora, was not made under any agreement with her, and is not included in the table.